 Gasoline futures climbed as Gulf refineries shut.
 The increases were exacerbated because of a weekend fire at Venezuela’s largest plant.
 September-delivery gasoline yesterday rose 2.5 percent to settle at $3.1548 a gallon, the highest level since April 30.
 Prices extended gains in electronic trading today on the New York Mercantile Exchange, rising as high as $3.1621.

 Andy Lipow, president of Houston-based Lipow Oil Associates LLC, estimated yesterday that the storm may force shutdowns of 12 coastal refineries in Louisiana, Alabama and Mississippi that together account for 16 percent of the nation’s gasoline production capacity.

 Valero Energy Corp. is shutting the St. Charles and Meraux refineries in Louisiana, Bill Day, a company spokesman in San Antonio, said by e-mail.
 “Refinery production will resume as soon as it is safe to do so,” he said.

 Marathon Petroleum Corp.
-(MPC)’s Garyville refinery in Louisiana is operating at reduced rates, Shane Pochard, communications manager for the company, said in an e-mail yesterday.
+(MPC:US)’s Garyville refinery in Louisiana is operating at reduced rates, Shane Pochard, communications manager for the company, said in an e-mail yesterday.
 Motiva Enterprises LLC’s Norco and Covent refineries in Louisiana are also running at lower rates, the company said on its website, as is Exxon Mobil’s Baton Rouge plant.

 Companies including BP Plc (BP/), ConocoPhillips, Murphy Oil Corp. and Gulfport Energy Corp. were evacuating personnel or halting production at rigs and platforms.
 Producers shut in about 500 million cubic feet of gas scheduled to flow on the interstate Transco pipeline, The Williams Cos.
 Inc. said on its website.